 - The court could refuse your case if you don’t file it within the appropriate deadline.

 Your swimming pool accident lawyer in Jacksonville can assess your situation and determine whether litigation is necessary.
+However, we will prepare your case for litigation to protect your right to a fair settlement.
+We don’t want a missed deadline to jeopardize your rights.

-What Injuries Qualify for Legal Action?
+What Injuries Qualify For Legal Action?

 If you incurred losses due to a pool operator’s negligence, you could have the basis of a claim or lawsuit.
 Many people think that they only have a case if someone drowned.
 That is not true.
 In fact, we can litigate your case if your swimming pool accident resulted in: